-Bershady's wife, Suzanne (nee Kottek), 85, told us she met Walter at a party when both were students at the University of Buffalo.
-They were married in 1958 and came to Philadelphia when Walter began teaching at Penn.
-They moved to the Northeast when their son was two months old.
-After one year there, they lived in Germantown for four years, on West Mt.
-Airy Avenue for 28 years and in Chestnut Hill for the past 31 years.
+Harold met his wife Suzanne at a party when both were students at the University of Buffalo.
+They were married in 1958 and came to Philadelphia when Harold began teaching at Penn.
+The couple moved to the Northeast when their son was two months old.
+They lived in Germantown for four years, Mt.
+Airy for 28 years and in Chestnut Hill for 31 years.

-Bershady, who also had worked on an assembly line and as a welfare caseworker, wrote five books, but the one that drew the most attention was the fascinating “When Marx Mattered: An Intellectual Odyssey” (2014).
-He described it as an “intellectual autobiography,” in which he traced his early passion for Marxism to his moderate liberalism in later years.
-He discussed his personal experiences and encounters with radicals in the 1940s.
+Harold Bershady had a varied working career, which included working on an assembly line and as a welfare caseworker.
+He wrote five books.
+The one that drew the most attention was the fascinating “When Marx Mattered: An Intellectual Odyssey” (2014), an “intellectual autobiography,” in which he describes his personal experiences and his encounters with radicals in the 1940s.
+In it, Harold traces his early passion for Marxism to his moderate liberalism in later years.

-Roland Robertson, emeritus professor of sociology at the University of Pittsburgh, wrote this about the book: “Bershady’s 'When Marx Mattered' is erudite, poignant and historically insightful ...
+Roland Robertson, emeritus professor of sociology at the University of Pittsburgh, praised Bershady's book, saying "Bershady’s 'When Marx Mattered' is erudite, poignant and historically insightful ...
 It is an excellent example of the proposition that the very best sociology consists in refracted forms of autobiography."

-“Both he and my mother influenced me in ways that I didn't realize at the time, growing up,” Matthw Bershady said.
-"They and their friends were always talking about social organization, politics, history and the mix of how these strands were inter-related in the context of current events.
-It helped me develop a sense and appreciation of a lot of ideas in the social sciences … In short, both he and my mom really engaged with me about ideas and how to express them in writing."
+Matthew Bershady explained that his upbringing played a significant role in his decision to pursue an academic career.
+"Both he and my mother influenced me in ways that I didn't realize at the time, growing up," Matthew said.
+"They and their friends were always talking about social organization, politics, history and how these were interrelated in the context of current events.
+Both he and my mom really engaged with me about ideas and how to express them in writing."

 In addition to his wife and son, Bershady is survived by a grandson and other relatives.
-A sister died earlier.
+His sister died earlier.
 A celebration of his life will be held at a later date.

 You can reach Len Lear at email@example.com